What We're Hearing from the Listening Post

 What we’re noticing is that many of the things that sustain us were not invented by us.
 They were handed down.
 And now, quietly, maybe without realizing it, we are handing them forward.

 Being part of something larger.
 Another pattern is emerging that is harder to name but impossible to ignore.
-A sense, sometimes clarifying, sometimes overwhelming, of being caught inside something much bigger than yourself.
+Many of you are living inside realities that extend far beyond any one job, classroom, or community effort.

-For some, this is a source of meaning.
-The work feels connected to forces and struggles that extend far beyond any single life, classroom, or community meeting.
-That larger current can carry you.
+For some, that larger frame is a source of meaning.
+The work feels connected to struggles and hopes that extend well beyond a single life.

 For others, the scale is the weight.
 Several of you are doing work where the timeline for change stretches far beyond what any of us will see.
 This might be work on climate change, racial justice, or educational equity.